WesUnwin/redux-rest-client/README.md

       const onFailure = (dispatch, requestType, response) {
         // Do any custom handling here

+        // You may want to do custom error messages handling different from how the library's default handling works... response.text().then(text => {

           // When passing an onFailure handler you must manually call this when done: this._updateRequest(dispatch, requestType, response);
+        });
       };

       this.doRequest(requestType, 'POST', '/chat_messages/custom_request', params = {}, onSuccess, onFailure);